You are here

 The ordinary/adjusted income free area provides that the pensioner may receive income up to a certain amount without any reduction in their maximum rate of pension.

 Note: War widow's pension is included as income under the adjusted income test.
-Neither disability pension nor war widow's pension are included as income under the ordinary income test.
+Neither Disability Compensation Payment nor war widow(er)'s pension are included as income under the ordinary income test.

 Assets value limit is the maximum value of assets a person can have without affecting the person's pension rate.
 The assets value limit is worked out in accordance with SCH6-F3 of the VEA.